Rod Kush

-Rod Kush (born December 29, 1956 in Omaha, Nebraska), is also known as "The Krusher".
-He is a former safety in the National Football League.
-He played for the Buffalo Bills and the Houston Oilers.
+Rod Kush (born December 29, 1956), is also known as "the Krusher".
+He is an American former professional football safety in the National Football League (NFL).
+He played for the Buffalo Bills and Houston Oilers.
 He then decided to open a furniture store called "Rod Kush's Furniture", which went out of business in 2007.
 Later, Kush opened his new chain of furniture stores, "7 Day Furniture", with locations in both Omaha and Lincoln, Nebraska.
 He previously resided in Gretna, Nebraska before moving to Ashland, Nebraska.
 His previous house in Gretna fell into disrepair and was demolished.
 The land now includes a senior living home.